kpobb1989/OllamaClientLibrary/README.md

     MaxPromptTokenSize = 4096, // Default is 4096 tokens.
 Increase this value if you want to send larger prompts AssistantBehavior = "You are a professional .NET developer.", // Optional.
 Default is "You are a world class AI Assistant"
     ApiKey = "your-api-key", // Optional.
-It is not required by default for the local setup });
+It is not required by default for the local setup Tools = null // Optional.
+Default is null.
+You can use the ToolFactory to create tools.
+});

 // Call Ollama API